pedroneto1209/mastering-embedded/Notes/cpp.md

 std::u32string concatenated = U"Pedro"s + U" Neto";  // s suffix creates a std::string, instead of using std::string("Pedro") + " Neto"
 ```

+### CONST
+It's a promisse, it really don't change anything in the final code, but it means for the developer

+- for pointers: `const int* a` you can't change the content, `int* const a` you can't change the address, you can add both if you want
+- for methods: `int GetX() const {}` this method can't change any values inside the class, note it is only returning

+NOTE: const in a method is mandatory when you pass the method as reference to a function like [this NOTE FOR CLASSES](#strings), because as said, passing by reference means it can't change anything in that function, so it needs to be defined as const to make sure of that
+NOTE 2: if you want to change anyway, if it's something small or something for debug, you can add `mutable` in the variable you want